Vence Tourism Gems: The Post Impressionism Trail

 The art museum of Vence is situated in the heart of the old town.
 It is considered one of the must-see cultural attractions when travelling the Cote D’Azur region.
 Throughout the year, the lovely museum exhibits modern and contemporary artworks of both French and international artists.

 In addition this museum has an added bonus for all Matisse fans.
-On the second floor, the museum showcases a permanent exhibition of Matisse artworks.
-The city owns an impressive six dozen artworks of Matisse and they are exhibited in this museum on a rotating basis.
-The artworks consist mainly of graphic works, charcoals, lithographs and etchings.
+On the second floor, the museum showcases a permanent exhibition of Matisse art works.
+The city owns around six dozen Matisse works and they are exhibited in this museum on a rotating basis.
+These artworks consist mainly of Matisse’s graphic works, charcoals, lithographs and etchings.

 For more information about exhibitions and ticket prices, press here